Internet outage

 An Internet outage or Internet blackout or Internet shutdown is the complete or partial failure of the internet services.
-It can occur due to censorship, cyberattacks, disasters, police or security services actions or errors.
+It can occur due to censorship, cyberattacks, disasters, police or security services actions, or errors.

 Disruptions of submarine communications cables may cause blackouts or slowdowns to large areas.
 Countries with a less developed Internet infrastructure are more vulnerable due to small numbers of high-capacity links.

 A line of research finds that the Internet with it having a "hub-like" core structure that makes it robust to random losses of nodes but also fragile to targeted attacks on key components − the highly connected nodes or "hubs".

 Types

 Government blackout

 A government internet blackout is the deliberate shut down of civilian internet access by a government for a small area or many large areas of its country.
 Such a shut down is typically used as a means of information control in a brief period of upheaval or transition.
+In autocracies, internet shutdowns have appeared especially in the context of contested elections and post-electoral violence.
 It can impede the ability of protesters or insurgent forces to mobilize and organize.
 It also serves to prevent real-time information access for foreign people or entities.
 Reactions from leaders, journalists, observers and others in foreign countries can be delayed.

+Most internet shutdowns, implemented by governments, occur in India.
+According to a 2022 study, (1) rather than a centrally coordinated, top-down campaign from the central government, India’s 28 state governments are largely responsible for the issuing of shutdowns, and (2) the Hindu-nationalist Bharatiya Janata Party (BJP) is both directly and indirectly responsible for many of India’s shutdowns.
+BJP-run state governments issue more shutdowns than non-BJP states, primarily to suppress protest (the direct responsibility), while the party’s polarizing rhetoric and policies, coupled with the BJP-built limited regulatory framework governing the issuance of shutdowns, contribute to an environment in which the shutdowns can thrive (the indirect responsibility).
+Confirming these arguments, my quantitative analyses (2012–2020) reveal that districts in BJP-ruled states experience significantly more internet shutdowns (primarily in response to protests), while Hindu-Muslim conflict triggers internet shutdowns all across the country.